<img height="1" width="1" alt="" style="display:none" src="https://www.facebook.com/tr?id=1482979731924517&amp;ev=PixelInitialized">

 Share:

 For more than 30 years, we’ve worked with trial teams across the country, and we’ve learned something simple: Cases improve when lawyers test their themes under real jury pressure.
 What has changed is not whether mock trials work.
 What has changed is how we conduct them.
 Today, trial teams must decide between: In-person mock trials Online (virtual) mock trials Or a layered combination of both We run both formats constantly.
 And when structured properly, each can deliver powerful strategic insight.
 But format is not the most important decision.
 Design is.
 Our Gold Standard Mock Trial Methodology When the stakes justify it, we do not run small, casual focus groups.
-We recruit 80–100 jury-qualified participants.
+We recruit venue-specific participants.
 We create a case-specific mock juror questionnaire.
-We conduct a structured mock voir dire.
-Then we reduce the pool to three separate 12-person panels.
-One plaintiff-leaning One defense-leaning One mixed
+Then we create three to four separate 12-person panels, that are balanced and what we would expect from the venue.

 Read More